BartmanAbyss/vscode-amiga-debug/README.md

 # _amiga-debug_ Visual Studio Code Extension (Windows only)

-**One-stop Visual Code Extention to compile and debug Amiga C/C++ programs compiled by the bundled gcc 10.1 in WinUAE.**
+**One-stop Visual Studio Code Extention to compile, debug and profile Amiga C/C++ programs compiled by the bundled gcc 10.1 with the bundled WinUAE.**

 ## Overview
-This extension will help you to quickly develop demos, intros, games, etc. for the Amiga 500.
+This fully self-contained extension will help you to quickly develop demos, intros, games, etc. for the Amiga 500.
 It supports C and C++, however no standard library is available.
+It comes with advanced productivity features like debug overlay, frame profiler and size profiler.

 ## Quick-start
 0. [Grab the latest release](https://github.com/BartmanAbyss/vscode-amiga-debug/releases) and follow installation instructions